JakubTesarek/tesarek.me/training-log.md

 - 2,000m rowing / 7:15 (2s improvement since last time)
 - 85 roundhouse kicks with each leg to a heavy bag

 I planned to do 100 kicks with each leg but after 85 a huge hematoma formed on my righ instep so I stopped.
 I can walk and it doesn't hurt much.
 I'm icing the foot.

-### Afternoon

--  60min gymnastics in jump park
+I had to cancel a private gymnastics lesson in jumpark.
+I don't want to injur myself even more.

 Pull-ups up today: 21,550